isaacdonaldson/NanoWatchrs/README.md

 # Configuration

+All configuration and history files are stored in the `config/` directory, so make sure to have that directory created already.
+This repository contains an example `config/` directory that you can use as a starting/reference point.

 The status page is configured using a `config.json` file.
 The config file has 3 parts/keys: `"settings"`, `"checks"`, and `"incidents"`.

 Below is an explanation of each of the configuration options.